incusdata/py1st/README.md

 ## [&#x21EA;](#python-first) About

 This repository contains Python educational example code and snippets, under the [**src/**][idgh-py1st-src] directory.
-The bulk of this repository is represented by several chapter-size pages in the accompanying [wiki][idgh-py1st-wiki].
-It receives regular updates and changes, so beware of saving links to particular headings or pages — they may change at any time.
+The bulk of it is several chapter-size pages, kept alongside that code as Markdown in this repository and published as [rendered pages][idgh-py1st-site].
+They receive regular updates and changes, so beware of saving links to particular headings or pages — they may change at any time.

 You are absolutely welcome to critique, [raise issues][idgh-py1st-issues], or submit [pull requests][idgh-py1st-pulls].